ewhal/pomf-todo/README.md

 - Make `bg.png` smaller
   - Perhaps replace completely with pure CSS
 - Rewrite JavaScript to ES6 using eslint-config-airbnb
+  - Our build system may not support ES6.
+Does it?
 - Add Flash-free clipboard for copying uploaded file links
 - Add internationalization support
   - May require swapping Swig templates for Mustache or Handlebars